The sad saga of “Collaborative Problem Solving”

 It doesn’t say that on the Think:Kids website.
 I’m guessing it never will.

-So, back to our original question: as it relates to disinformation or misinformation, which best characterizes the scenario in which Ablon is being referred to as co-originator of the Collaborative Problem Solving approach?
+So, back to our original question: as it relates to disinformation or misinformation, which best characterizes Ablon is being referred to as co-originator of the Collaborative Problem Solving approach?

 You make the call.